dakusan/gofastersql/README.md

 GoFasterSQL is available under the same style of BSD license as the Go language, which can be found in the LICENSE file.

 Optimization information:
-* The sole instance of reflection following a `ModelStruct` call occurs during the `ScanRow(s)` functions, where a verification ensures that the `outPointer` type aligns with the type specified in `ModelStruct` (the *NC versions skip this check).
+* The sole instance of reflection following a `ModelStruct` call occurs during the `ScanRow(s)` functions, where a verification ensures that the `outPointers` types align with the types specified in `ModelStruct` (the *NC versions skip this check).
+* Creating a StructModel from a single structure requires much less overhead than the alternatives.
 * Nested struct pointers add a very tiny bit of extra overhead over nested non-pointers.

 # Example Usage